jasonamyers/jasonamyers.github.com/_posts/2015-04-30-building-a-keyboard-part-1.md

 Gateron are Cherry Mx clones.
 Topre switches are a completely different type of switch that uses electro-capacitive technology under an inverted rubber cup.

+** Now...
+Now I wanna build one from scratch **

+No prebuilt fancyness except a teensy microcontroller, keyswitches, wires, solder and C... plain old C.

 Details of Cherry Mx and Matias Switches
 ----------------------------------------